 Step Three: Towards the end of the project

-In the final stages of the project, your team should be ticking off the last few checkpoints to make sure everything has been completed effectively.
+In the final stages of the campaign, your team should be ticking off the last few checkpoints to make sure everything has been completed effectively.

-- Approval: It’s a good idea to make sure the whole team is happy with the outcome of the project before declaring it finished.
+- Approval: It’s a good idea to make sure the whole team is happy with the outcome of the email campaign before declaring it finished.
 Although the team leader ultimately has the final say, it’s good practice to gather any final feedback from your team first.

 - Evaluation: After you’ve signed the project off, you may want to have another meeting with your team (or send out an email or survey) to evaluate the experience.
 We learn well from our mistakes and this way, you’ll be able to adapt better for next time.